33 Stunning Blue Mountains Lookouts +Map

 This is one of the top lookouts in the Grose Valley.
 After walking about 500m down quite a lot of stairs, you will be greeted with this spectacular sight.
 The 240-degree views down to Govetts Gorge and the Grose Valley are breathtaking.

 On my last visit, I was with a friend who had a real fear of heights, so we only walked to the first level, the metal stairs that lead to the bottom lookout were a little too much.
 Even from the first platform, the views are spectacular.

-It’s one of those spots you will find hard to leave, the view is mesmerising and the thought of all the stairs you have to walk back up not exactly something you want to rush to 😉
+It’s one of those spots you will find hard to leave, the view is mesmerising and the thought of all the stairs you have to walk back up is not exactly something you want to rush to 😉